cmdenault/Education/README.md

 A project for Seattle University's DATA3320 class. <br>
 Exploring if school performance on the SAT or ACT can be predicted by socioeconomic factors.

+## Description

+  This project explores whether school performance on the SAT or ACT be predicted by socioeconomic factors.
+Using school's average scores and a number of socioeconomic data points (ex. median income), that data was cleaned to enable the making of linear regression models. <br>
+  Work was done to find the most optimal set of socioeconomic predictors of ACT scores, which ended up finding that the number of students on free/reduced lunch and the rate of unemployment increases, and percent of adults with a college degree decrease the average ACT/SAT scores decrease.  <br>
+  Adding state as an additional categorical predictor was also explored, but was found to be a marginal improvement.

+~

 ## Requirements

   Colabratory